 To create a running total across sheets, use a formula like =SUM(Sheet1!A1, Sheet2!A1) and extend it row by row.
 Update the cell references for each sheet and link data consistently to avoid errors.

-A running total in Excel is a simple yet powerful tool.
+An Excel running total is a simple yet powerful tool.
 It helps track cumulative values over time.
 Whether analyzing trends or monitoring progress, it provides clarity.

 Businesses use this feature to monitor sales and expenses, and project managers track milestones and tasks.
 It’s versatile and easy to apply.